Arts Queensland Poetry Awards & Oodgeroo Noonuccal Prize for Indigenous Poetry

-Queensland’s renowned suite of poetry awards returns to support, recognise and celebrate emerging and established poets.
+Queensland’s renowned suite of poetry awards support, recognise and celebrate emerging and established poets.

 Oodgeroo Noonuccal Prize for Indigenous Poetry